Tailbone Pain During Pregnancy and Postpartum: Causes and Relief

 Will Tailbone Pain Go Away After Delivery?

-Many expectant mothers wonder if their tailbone pain will disappear after they have their baby.
+Many pregnant people wonder if their tailbone pain will disappear after they have their baby.
 Unfortunately, research indicates that tailbone pain and low back pain do not necessarily resolve after delivery.
 The pelvic floor muscles can become tense in response to tailbone pain, and this tension may persist postpartum.
 Moreover, the postpartum period involves a lot of sitting, which can exacerbate coccyx pain.
 Therefore, addressing this pain during pregnancy is crucial to prevent long-term discomfort.
 More below on postpartum tailbone pain.

 Relief Strategies for Tailbone Pain During Pregnancy

 Use of a Tailbone Cutout Pillow A tailbone cutout pillow can help offload pressure from the coccyx.
 These pillows have a cutout section designed to relieve pressure on the tailbone when sitting.
 Ensure you use the pillow correctly, with the cutout at the back of the seat, to maximize its benefits.
+Another alternative option is to place 2 folded up washcloths underneath your sits bone to help float the tailbone in a similar way.

-Professional Interventions For severe coccyx pain, internal tailbone adjustments and mobilizations performed by a trained pelvic floor physical therapist can provide significant relief.
-These adjustments involve mobilizing the tailbone through the rectum to reduce tension and improve alignment.
-Manual release of the pelvic floor muscles may also be necessary to decrease the pull on the tailbone.
+Professional Interventions For severe coccyx pain, internal tailbone mobilizations and soft tissue massage to the pelvic floor muscles performed by a trained pelvic floor physical therapist can provide significant relief.
+These techniques involve treatment of the tailbone internally through the rectum or externally to reduce pelvic floor tension directly.

 Postpartum Tailbone Pain